PalestineHealthHub/PSmedlib/resources/injuries_and_treatments.md

 - [The memory-experience gap for PTSD symptoms: The correspondence between experience sampling and past month retrospective reports of traumatic stress symptoms](http://dx.doi.org/10.1016/j.psychres.2021.114315) _2022_ published in _Psychiatry Res_
 - [To shoot or not to shoot: experiments on moral injury in the context of West Bank checkpoints and COVID-19 restrictions enforcement](http://dx.doi.org/10.1080/20008198.2021.2013651) _2022_ published in _Eur J Psychotraumatol_
 - [Democratization of terrorism: an analysis of vehicle-based terrorist events](http://dx.doi.org/10.1136/tsaco-2022-000964) _2022_ published in _Trauma surg. acute care open_
-- [Basic Psychological Needs Satisfaction: A Way to Enhance Resilience in Traumatic Situations](http://dx.doi.org/10.3390/ijerph19116649) _2022_ published in _No Journal_
+- [Basic Psychological Needs Satisfaction: A Way to Enhance Resilience in Traumatic Situations](http://dx.doi.org/10.3390/ijerph19116649) _2022_ published in _Int.
+J. Environ.
+Res._
-- [Evaluating the Role of Maternal and Paternal Trauma Exposure, Emotional Security, and Mental Health in Predicting Psychological Adjustment among Palestinian Adolescents](http://dx.doi.org/10.3390/ijerph19159288) _2022_ published in _No Journal_
+- [Evaluating the Role of Maternal and Paternal Trauma Exposure, Emotional Security, and Mental Health in Predicting Psychological Adjustment among Palestinian Adolescents](http://dx.doi.org/10.3390/ijerph19159288) _2022_ published in _Int.
+J. Environ.
+Res._
 - [Evidence of possible lower limb amputation in a tomb in an ancient Egyptian necropolis: the case report of an on-site radiographic analysis](http://dx.doi.org/10.1259/bjrcr.20220090) _2022_ published in _BJR case rep._
 - [Psychological first aid training in disaster preparedness for nurses working with emergencies and traumas](http://dx.doi.org/10.1111/inr.12749) _2022_ published in _Int Nurs Rev_
 - [The impact of political violence on posttraumatic stress symptomology: a longitudinal analysis](http://dx.doi.org/10.1080/10615806.2021.1950694) _2022_ published in _Anxiety stress coping_
-- [Combat Injury Profile in Urban Warfare](http://dx.doi.org/10.1093/milmed/usac366) _2022_ published in _No Journal_
 - [Out of time?
 The effect of an infrequent traumatic event on individuals' time and risk preferences, beliefs, and insurance purchasing](http://dx.doi.org/10.1016/j.jhealeco.2022.102678) _2022_ published in _J Health Econ_
 - ["No safe place": Applying the transactional stress and coping model to active warfare](http://dx.doi.org/10.1037/tra0001023) _2022_ published in _Psychol Trauma_
 - [Palestinian children living amidst political and military violence deploy active protection strategies against psychological trauma: How agency can mitigate traumatic stress via life satisfaction](http://dx.doi.org/10.1177/13674935211017727) _2022_ published in _J Child Health Care_